 Planning the perfect Tuscany itinerary can feel overwhelming with so many incredible places to choose from.
 My friend Cheryl and I discovered this firsthand when we visited Tuscany in August 2024.

 Our trip was absolutely magical.
-We indulged in the most delicious food, from fresh pasta made by nonnas to gelato that melted perfectly on our tongues.
+We indulged in the most delicious food; fresh pasta, the best bruschetta, and gelato that made our taste buds dance.

 The beautiful art everywhere left us speechless.
-Especially the stunning frescoes that seemed to tell stories on every church and palace wall.
-I found myself staring up at those painted ceilings for way longer than Cheryl had patience for!
+Especially the stunning frescoes that seemed to tell stories on every church and wall.
+I found myself staring up at those painted ceilings for so long!

 And yes, the wine lived up to every expectation we had.